hoangvvo/benzene/docs/persisted/README.md

 With the config above, `isPersistedQuery` always returns `true`, thus forcing the `Benzene` to always treat the request as a persisted query and run it through `getQuery`.

 `getQuery` would look up the `query` using a prepared map object `queryMap`.
-If the query is not found, it throws an error (with a `status` key set to `400` to be used as the HTTP status code) and the request is not rejected.
+If the query is not found, it throws an error (with a `status` key set to `400` to be used as the HTTP status code) and the request is rejected.